ak-seyam/FlowFree/README.md

 * This is very good branch factor compared to other methods.

-# final results for smart
+# final results best results
 | map​       | time​                              | Number of hits​ |
 | ---------- | ---------------------------------- | --------------- |
 | 5x5​       | 5 ms​                              | 17​             |